TUe-excellent-buildings/MSc_2022_Hassel/code_sebastiaan/README_sebastiaan.md

 The files, “ms_building.cpp”, “ms_building.hpp”, “ms_space.cpp”, and “ms_space.hpp”, are modified to include non-orthogonal designs in the toolbox.
 The files, “construction.cpp” and “structure.cpp”, are modified to solve error messages that occurred after the transfer to a new workstation.
 The file, “quad_hexahedron.hpp”, is modified by the author, to the purpose of his thesis.

+These files are already updated in the MSc_2022_Hassel repository.

 ## C++ Code written by Sebastiaan for his Graduation thesis
 The code is related to the two research methods: Machine Learning (ML) and Genetic Algorithm (GA).
 The code is written in C++14 and uses external libraries in some of the files.
 An overview of all created C++ files is listed below.